patternfly/patternfly-react/packages/react-core/src/components/Alert/examples/Alert.md

 ### Inline alerts variants

-Use inline alerts to display an alert in line with content.
-All alert variants may use the `isInline` property to place alerts in content-heavy areas, such as within forms, wizards, or drawers.
+Use inline alerts to display an alert inline with content.
+All alert variants may use the `isInline` property to position alerts in content-heavy areas, such as within forms, wizards, or drawers.

 ```ts
 import React from 'react';